-events related to the project (technical meetings, meetings of joint working groups, meetings of the project team etc., workshops, trainings & seminars) • business t rips related to the project activities.
-Sub-line Eligible expenditures Travel costs Travel costs will usually cover expenses for: train tickets; bus tickets; parking fees rent of vehicle for the operation; car/mini-bus travels (expenditure for fuel/kilometer, insurances for cars, green cards, motor way taxes, vignettes, etc.): medical insurances; airline tickets.
-IMPORTANT Total number of kilometers should be determined in the project proposal in compliance with the project scope.
+or joint working groups, meetings of the project team etc.).

+Sub-line Eligible expenditures

+Travel costs Travel costs will usually cover expenses for:

+train tickets;

+bus tickets;

+parking fees

+rent of vehicle for the operation;

+car/mini-bus travels (expenditure for fuel/kilometer, insurances)

+for cars, green cards, motor way taxes, vignettes, etc.):

+medical insurances;

+airline tickets.

+♦ IMPORTANT

+Total number of kilometers should be determined in the project

+proposal in compliance with the project scope.
 The expenditure for fuel of personal vehicle or vehicle of the organization is budgeted in kilometers (maximum 0,21 euro per kilometer).
 In the sub-line only expenses for fuel of vehicle used for separate events shall be budgeted.
 Turkish partners should also calculate departure fee under this sub-line.
-The expenditures for rent of vehicle for project staff travels (car, van, minibus, etc.) must be budgeted in kilometers at a maximum rate of 1,0 euro per kilometer.
+The expenditures for rent of vehicle for project staff travels (car, van, minibus, etc.) must be budgeted in kilometers at a maximum rate of 1,5 euro per kilometer or per day.
 Please note that personal vehicles of the organization cannot be rented for the purposes of the project activities.
-Proposed unit - per km Daily allowances Daily allowances For in-country travels in the eligible border region of the two partnering countries daily allowances are up to $\in$ 20.
-For out-of-country travels daily allowances are up to $\in$ 35.
-Proposed unit - per day Accommodation Accommodation costs In the eligible border region of the two partnering countries the accommodation costs are up to $\in$ 60; Outside the eligible area the accommodation costs are up to $\in$ 130.
+Proposed unit - per km Daily allowances Daily allowances For in-country travels in the eligible border region of the two partnering countries daily allowances are up to € 20.
+For out-of-country travels daily allowances are up to € 35.
+Proposed unit - per day Accommodation Accommodation costs In the eligible border region of the two partnering countries the accommodation costs are up to € 60; Outside the eligible area the accommodation costs are up to € 130.
 Proposed unit - per person Visa costs Visa costs should be calculated accurately in line with the number of travels foreseen and reflected in the budget correctly.